 4. Be concrete

-When you popularize, it is important that your audience understands what it is that you are explaining.
-You must therefore avoid abstract speech at all cost.
+When you popularize, avoid abstract speech as much as you can.
 To stay concrete, bring samples, models or perform demonstrations.
 It is useful to hand over samples to the public if your audience is not too big.
 However, when you speak in front of several dozens of persons, you need to avoid this type of tool: when the sample arrives at the 5th or 6th row in the room, you have already moved on to another aspect of your subject.
 You can also draw on the 5 senses of your audience, by giving objects for them to see, to hear, to taste or to feel.
 They will remember your explanations better.

 Based on this principle, do not hesitate to create your own original comparisons.
 You know that trees absorb CO2 in the atmosphere thanks to photosynthesis.
 To communicate the importance of this phenomenon, here is an example of the comparison used by the Office National des Forêts (French National Forest Office): a tree can absorb 5 tons of CO2, or the equivalent of 5 round trips between Paris and New-York.
 By using these comparisons, your audience can form an image in their mind and grasp what you are saying.

 In science popularisation, it is important to rely on images, literally and figuratively.
 In the literal sense, images are not limited to photos.
 There are many ways to show what you work on: graphs, videos, schematics…

 In order to be understood at first sight, graphs need to be simplified.
 A bar graph for example, must only include 5 to 6 data maximum.
 For photographs and videos, over the course of your work, try to remember to take high-quality pictures (resolution, lighting) or to film the important steps.
 Schematics, on their hand, are used to show what is not visible to the naked eye, because the element is too small, too big or inaccessible: the center of the Earth or the epidermis, for example.